 Following the summer research experience, Lister Fellows are required to participate in the Hofstra University Honors College poster session that will take place in December of the same year.
 Lister Fellows will produce a written report in the form of a poster, including background, methods, results, discussion, and conclusions that can be drawn from the research.
 It is fully anticipated that the research may be a work-in-progress, so the poster should include the future directions of the project.

 6. Dates and Deadlines

-- Early January: Application form available on Blackboard
+- Early January: Click here for application form

 - Early December: Hofstra University Honors College poster session